The Association of Private Museums of Russia

 The Association of Private and People's Museums of Russia (before August 2021 — the Association of Private Museums of Russia) is a non-profit organization founded in 2018 that unites private museums of Russia and museum specialists on a voluntary basis.
-The Association represents the interests of the museum community before the executive authorities and offers a permanent platform for private museums for open dialogue and sharing experience.;
+The Association represents the interests of the museum community before the executive authorities and offers a permanent platform for private museums for open dialogue and sharing experience.; The mission of the Association is to popularize Russian folk culture, preserve the cultural code and cultural heritage, promote museum pedagogy and cultural tourism.

-Alexey Shaburov, Director of the Contemporary Museum of Calligraphy, Russia, Director of the Russian Gusli and Chinese Guqin Museum, President of the Sokolniki Museum and Educational Center, has been the head of the Association since the beginning.

-The mission of the Association is to popularize Russian folk culture, preserve the cultural code and cultural heritage, promote museum pedagogy and cultural tourism.
-The Association strives to ensure that museums remain a vital part of society.

 History

 The cross-regional Association of Private Museums of Russia was officially registered in 2018.

 In 2020, at the regular Congress of the museum community, the Charter of the Association was adopted and signed by 19 museums.
 The association includes more than 500 museums from 85 regions of Russia.
-Both legal entities and individuals can be members of the association.

 Activity

 The Association protects the collective interests and rights of its members.
 Main lines of action: